Arthur's Pass National Park

 Top walks at the South Island's main divide

 These days, most people who stop at Arthur’s Pass come from Christchurch (148kms) or Greymouth (93km) by car to go hiking in Arthur’s Pass National Park.
-There are good short walks for families; short walks; half-day walks, right up to the classic, a 6-8hr return, 1100m vertical climb of Avalanche Peak.
+There are good short walks and the classic 6-8hr return, 1100m vertical climb of Avalanche Peak.

 Drop into the Visitor Centre for up-to-date track and weather information.